allenai/allenact/docs/overview/abstractions.md

 ## Rollout storage

-Rollout storage is used to store observations, internal states, actions and rewards resulting from the interaction of actor-critic models with tasks running in parallel.
+Rollout storage is used to store observations, internal states, actions, and rewards resulting from the interaction of actor-critic models with tasks running in parallel.

 See the [`RolloutStorage` class](/api/onpolicy_sync/storage/#rolloutstorage).